 General Education Requirements

-The General Education Program has 5 components: College Colloquium, the Distribution, the Writing Program, World Engagement, and Power, Diversity and Equity.
-Categories within the World Engagement component are: the Non-English Language requirement, as well courses designated as Continued Study in a non-English Language, Culture and Values, Study Abroad, and Service Learning.
+The General Education Program has 5 components: College Colloquium, Distribution, Writing, World Engagement, and Power, Difference and Equity.
 Courses taught this fall that satisfy particular parts of the General Education program are listed in the schedule of classes.
-Use the Course Type Quick Assess under Department Quick Access.
+Use the Course Type Quick Assess.